smu-iot20-g7/documentation/docs/src/our_journey/README.md

 ![diagram](../assets/journey/testing1.jpg)
 ![diagram](../assets/journey/tablevision_setup6.jpg)

-Test our prototype and realised that metal surface will affect the RFID readings.
+We were testing our prototype and realised that metal surfaces will affect the RFID readings.

 ![diagram](../assets/journey/proof_of_collection_RFIDFSR_1.jpg)
 ![diagram](../assets/journey/data_collection.jpg)

 ## Proof of Deployment

-We went down to Beo Crescent Hawker Centre to deploy our image sensor and test the accuracy of our model
+We went down to Beo Crescent Hawker Centre to deploy our image sensor and to test the accuracy of our model

 ![diagram](../assets/journey/tablevision_setup.jpg)
 ![diagram](../assets/journey/tablevision_setup1.jpg)
 ![diagram](../assets/journey/tablevision_setup2.jpg)